Hang Tien Exploration Tour

 In the early morning, guests can enjoy watching the sunrise over the beautiful Tan Hoa green fields, or cycle to explore the Tan Hoa village.
 Then enjoy breakfast prepared by the chef from your tour at Tu Lan Lodge.

-OPTIONAL: For those still very passionate about adventure, then you can book an ATV tour (All Terrain Vehicle) directly at Tu Lan Lodge.
-There are 2 programs including: Explore Tan Hoa fields by ATV in 30 minutes and Explore King Kong's House tour by ATV for 2 hours.
+OPTIONAL: For those still very passionate about adventure, you can register for the ATV - Moto off-road tour to explore Lim forest and Kong's home, right at Tu Lan Lodge, for two hours.
 These are sports tourism activities where clients can ride the ATV upon slopes, fording streams, crossing green fields, and especially passing through the man made cave, the home of King Kong.

-Please inform the consultants of the departure time of your plane/train/car at least one day in advance so that they can conveniently arrange the transfer.
-Hotel check-out time will be 12:00 noon, if you want to stay a few more nights at the hotel or are interested in other sightseeing activities in the Phong Nha - Ke Bang area, please contact your Oxalis Adventure Consultant in advance so she or he can help to arrange that.
+Tu Lan Lodge check-out time is 12:00 pm.
+There will be a shuttle service from Tan Hoa to Phong Nha or Dong Hoi City at 12:30 pm after the Hang Tien Exploration tour.
+If you leave Quang Binh that day, make sure your flight/train/bus is scheduled after 4:00 pm.
+If you want to stay a few more nights at the hotel or are interested in other sightseeing activities in the Phong Nha - Ke Bang area, please contact your Oxalis Adventure Consultant in advance so she or he can help to arrange that.
 Or talk to the front desk for last-minute arrangements.

 Weather and climate in Tan Hoa - Hang Tien area